maestro-server/webdocs/docs/userguide/cloud_inventory/confsettings.rst

 Config Options
 --------------

-You can add or change any options.
+You can add or change any option value.

 ==================== ==============================================
 application_options  Applications options